 Use fresh-squeezed lemon juice (not juice from a lemon-shaped bottle, please) to receive the best health benefits.
 If you find it a pain to cut and squeeze your lemons every morning, juice several lemons at once and keep the juice in a jar in the fridge.
 It will last for about a week, and you can use the juice in other recipes like salad dressings or other condiments.

 If you need help remembering to drink water during the day, fill up a bunch of water bottles or set a reminder on your phone.
-Remember that herbal teas, fresh-pressed juices, and hot and cold dairy-free elixirs help too!
+Remember, there are other ways you can add excitement to your water, including:

 Move your body each day.